Keratoconjunctivitis Sicca (KCS) or Dry Eye in Cats

 Any condition that impairs the ability to produce adequate amounts of tear film can result in dry eye.
 Some of the common causes of KCS include:

-• Immune-mediated diseases that damage the tear producing glands.
-The body's immune system attacks the cells that produce a portion of the tear film resulting in decreased production.
+• Immune-mediated diseases that damage the tear-producing glands.
+The body's immune system attacks the cells that produce a portion of the tear film, resulting in decreased production.
 This is thought to be an inherited disorder.

-• Systemic diseases, such as feline herpes virus infections.
+• Infections such as feline herpes virus.

 What are the clinical signs of dry eye?